adrianmo/powerline-docker/README.md

 }
 ```

 By default the segment tries to connect to the Docker engine at `unix://var/run/docker.sock`, which is where it lives on most Unix systems.
 If your Docker engine is not living there, you can change the URL with the `base_url` argument.
+You can also change the `timeout` for API calls, which is set to 2 seconds by default.

 The following configuration enables TLS and works with [Docker Machine](https://docs.docker.com/machine/).